kimreyesg/UG-Research/README.md

 - **Including More G Vectors 🤖**:
   -  Observe the impact of increasing the number of plane wave components when calculating a band structure in this Manipulate plot using the code of electrons interacting with a periodic potential.
   - Additionally, observe the effects of increasing the potential.

+- **The Nearly-Free Electron Model 🫧**:
+  - Explanation of the Nearly-Free Electron Model and the application of the degenerate perturbation model.